-Here are five simple steps to make sure you can reach your retirement goals.
+Here are five simple steps to take on your journey to reach your retirement goals.

 Retirement looks different for everyone so when creating a financial plan, you should always review factors that contribute to your ability to achieve the lifestyle you want.
 You can’t know how much to save for retirement if you don’t know how much you’ll want or need to spend.
 A general rule is to plan for between 60 – 80% of your current income to maintain your lifestyle in retirement.

 The first step is to understand your current income to create a foundation for a financial plan for retirement.
-Your current income defines your existing standard of living and can be used to project future earnings to determine what you’ll spend in retirement.
+Your current income defines your existing standard of living and can be used to project future earnings to determine what you may spend in retirement.

-Hitting goals early allows you to have diversified streams of income, which can elevate your savings and interest rates, which can compound quicker for you.
+Hitting goals early allows you to have diversified streams of income, which may elevate your savings and interest rates, which may compound quicker for you.

 It’s important to make sure you take advantage of any savings accounts available to you that may have incentives, tax advantages or matching dollars.
 Typically, we recommend saving at least the amount your employer matches and then allocated dollars to other accounts from there based on your goals.